 If you are a singer, send sheet music for your songs at least one week before your audition.
 An accompanist will be provided for your audition.
 (An accompanist is not required for instrumental auditions.)
 Send your sheet music via…

 Auditions take place in Krieg Hall (the music building): 632 Woodlawn Ave., Springfield, Ohio.

 If you arrive by air: The Dayton Airport is a little over 30 min. from Wittenberg.
 The Columbus Airport is a little over 60 min.
 To get from either airport to Wittenberg, renting a car is the simplest option.
 Arriving without your parents?
 The Wittenberg Office of Admission (877-206-0332 or firstname.lastname@example.org) can provide transportation for you.
 Here is information on hotels in the Springfield area.

-Your music scholarship, which is a Wittenberg Fine Arts Scholarship, is renewable annually, as long as you are in good academic standing and you fulfill the requirements of the scholarship (see below).
+Your music scholarship, which is a Wittenberg Fine Arts Scholarship, is renewable annually, as long as you are in good academic standing and fulfill the requirements of the scholarship (see below).
 All students, regardless of major, are eligible.
 Financial need is not a determining factor for music scholarships.
-On the other hand you may want to learn about need-based financial aid.
+Learn about need-based financial aid.

 To maintain a Fine Arts Scholarship in music, a student must fulfill these conditions: